Kenneth Branagh

 Date of Birth: 10 December, 1960

-Ethnicity: Northern Irish/Ulster-Scots, Irish
+Ethnicity: Northern Irish/Irish

-He was born to a Protestant family in Belfast, and was raised in Reading, Berkshire, England.
+He was born to a Protestant family in Belfast, and was raised in Reading, Berkshire, after his family moved to England c.
+1970, because of the Troubles.
 He is the son of Frances (Harper) and William Branagh, who was a plumber and joiner.
-Kenneth is married to film art director Lindsay Brunnock.
+His father ran a company specializing in fitting partitions and suspended ceilings.
+Kenneth was given Freedom of the City in Belfast in 2018.

 Kenneth’s paternal grandfather was William Robert Branagh (the son of William Branagh and Mary Anne/Annie Ellis).
 Kenneth’s grandfather William was born in Belfast, Antrim.
 Kenneth’s great-grandfather William was the son of John Branagh.
 Mary Anne was the daughter of John Ellis.